 Planning a South Florida beach holiday?
 Carve out time to check out the best things to do in Fort Lauderdale, FL.
 Located 40 minutes north of Miami, Fort Lauderdale is one of Florida’s ritziest destinations.
 It’s the perfect escape from Florida’s theme park bubble and Miami’s mega-city vibes.

 While famed for its beautiful beaches, the top tourist attractions in Fort Lauderdale don’t end at its seaside pleasures.
-Roaming around the city, you’ll sweep past picturesque historic homes.
-Explore the waterways on airboat tours or shop & stroll along the glitzy Las Olas Riverwalk.
+Roaming around the city, you’ll sweep past picturesque historic homes and opulent mansions along Millionaires Row.
+Explore the waterways on airboat tours or go for a gondola ride along the Intracoastal Waterway canals that inspired the city’s nickname, the Venice of America.
+After a morning of fun in the sun, go shopping and take a stroll along the glitzy Las Olas Riverwalk.

 Not sure what to do in Fort Lauderdale?
 Extend your South Florida adventure with this guide to the best places to visit in Fort Lauderdale, FL.

 Best places to visit in Fort Lauderdale, FL

 Only visiting Fort Lauderdale in one day?
 Set your sights on Fort Lauderdale Beach Park.
 Located along Seabreeze Blvd, the park rings around a lovely sandy beach with crystal-clear water.
 For sun-worshipping tourists, it’s one of the top places to go in Fort Lauderdale.

 With its scenic location on the Atlantic Ocean, Fort Lauderdale Beach is the perfect place to laze about.
 Rent a sun lounge chair and umbrella.
 Read a book as you the sea breeze brushes your cheeks.